AnyLog-co/documentation/alerts and monitoring.md

 <pre>
 schedule [options] task [command/script to execute]
 </pre>
-The command ***schedule**** declares a scheduled task that is placed in the scheduler.
+The command ***schedule*** declares a scheduled task that is placed in the scheduler.
 If the scheduler is active, the command will be repeatably executed according to the time specified in the options.

-Options include the following:
+The command options are the following:

 | Option        | Explanation   |
 | ------------- | ------------- |